ovh/public-cloud-examples/ai/ai-endpoints/speech-ai-video-translator/README.md

 Subtitle and dub voices of any video using Automatic Speech Recognition (ASR), Neural Machine Translation (NMT) and Text To Speech (TTS) inside a powerful web app.

 ## How to use the project
+- if the library **ffmpeg** is not already installed, launch the following command: `sudo apt install ffmpeg`

 - install the required dependencies: `pip install -r requirements.txt`